vyos/vyos-documentation/docs/configexamples/inter-vrf-routing-vrf-lite.rst

 The scope of this document is to cover such cases in a dynamic way without the use of MPLS-LDP.

+General information about L3VPNs can be found in the :ref:`configuration/vrf/index:L3VPN VRFs` chapter.

 ********
 Overview
 ********